alhassy/CalcCheck/README.md

 </h2>

-1. Introduction to Discrete & Calculational Maths ─[Wolfram](https://web.microsoftstream.com/video/76eac408-540e-47f9-a83b-d2caad93443c), [Musa](https://youtu.be/5IyMizFhHMA)
+1. Introduction to Discrete & Calculational Maths ─[Wolfram](https://web.microsoftstream.com/video/76eac408-540e-47f9-a83b-d2caad93443c), [Musa](https://youtu.be/5IyMizFhHMA) Sep 8

     What is a calculational proof?
 What is discrete mathematics?
     How is math related to programming: “proofs-as-programs”.

-2. Grammatical Analysis and Boolean Operators ─[Wolfram](https://web.microsoftstream.com/video/3216c424-1494-4ed1-9f7d-6591bde71fc3) (only second part), [Musa](https://youtu.be/0wM0WXLJULQ)
+2. Grammatical Analysis and Boolean Operators ─[Wolfram](https://web.microsoftstream.com/video/3216c424-1494-4ed1-9f7d-6591bde71fc3) (only second part), [Musa](https://youtu.be/0wM0WXLJULQ)  Sep 10

     A proof is a “story”, and calculation hints are the “transitions” that make the story flow nicely.
 The formulae are the “sentences” and they are formed